 Distribution and Migration Patterns In addition to knowing what types of animals occur, knowledge of their distribution and patterns of migration can also be important in site evaluation.
 Uniformly distributed animal populations generally tend to exert uniform effects on a site.
 On the other hand, a population of animals that is unevenly distributed will frequently have uneven effects upon a site (for example, animals clustered around a wellhead).
 The distribution of animals is also influenced by their migratory patterns.
-In general, migration (whether seasonal, yearly, or indeterminate in response to unknown stimuli) can result in cycles improvement program.
+In general, migration (whether seasonal, yearly, or indeterminate in response to unknown stimuli) can result in cycles of impacts that should be known when planning a range improvement program.